Mohonk Mountain House

-The Mohonk Mountain House, also known as Lake Mohonk Mountain House or simply Lake Mohonk, is a resort hotel located south of the Catskill Mountains on the crest of the Shawangunk Ridge, New York.
+The Mohonk Mountain House, also known as Lake Mohonk Mountain House or simply Lake Mohonk, is a resort hotel located south of the Catskill Mountains on the crest of the Shawangunk Ridge in New York.
 The property lies at the junction of the towns of New Paltz, Marbletown, and Rochester.

 History

-The National Historic Landmark Program's "Statement of Significance", as of the site's historic landmark designation in 1986, stated:
+The National Historic Landmark Program's "Statement of Significance", as of the site's historic landmark designation in 1986, said:

 Begun in the 1870s as a small resort for family and friends by the Smiley brothers, it became so popular that it was enlarged many times.
 Because of the Smileys' love of the outdoor life, the area around the hotel was treated as an integral part of the attractions of the resort.
 Much of this area was planned as an experiment in conservation of the natural environment and as an educational tool for studying botany, geology, and outdoor living.